-The current design of five 48" culverts and one 18" screw gate is not sufficient to remove excess water from the 4000 acre ME-11 project area during large storm events.

-Separating the project wetlands from the Mermentau River has been successful in reducing saline waters entering into the project area and transforming the marshes to a less saline habitat.
+The current design of five 48" culverts and one 18" screw gate is not sufficient to remove excess water from the 4000 acre ME-11 project area and surrounding land during large storm events.
+Separating the project wetlands from the Mermentau River has been successful in reducing saline waters entering into the project area and transforming the marshes to a less saline more flooded habitat.
 This also reduces the possibility of mineral input from the river entering the project marshes which could help to offset sea level rise.